MeridianEconomics/pypsa-rsa/docs/tutorials.rst

 Relevant year data to the model such as the reference load year and reference weather years are defined in the configuration file.

 The reference load year is used to define the load profile for the model, while the reference weather years are used to define the renewable resource profiles.
+The number of years analysed can also be changed, for instance, using 2-year increments over a given time horizon.

 .. literalinclude:: ../config.yaml
     :language: yaml